sage-develop/why/tvc_decision_trees/oa_decision_trees/purchase_financing_tree.md

 - Can the buyer pay the seller on the due date?
   If yes, then "The buyer continues with standard Open Account terms.<br>No additional financing products needed."
-  If no, "P/N under Open Account - Buyer / Invoice Financing”
+  If no, "P/N under Open Account / Invoice Financing”

 ## Decision Tree